theneva/dissertation/src/background.md

 > 7. Transport cost is zero.
 > 8. The network is homogeneous.

 These assertions will definitely need to be taken into consideration in the comparison of various approaches.
-Despite their age, the fallacies are highly relevant.
-Trying to counter these problems tie into the well-known CAP theorem stating that it is impossible to ensure _Consistency_, _Availability_, and _Partition tolerance_ at the same time [@brewer:cap:2012].
+Despite their age, the fallacies are highly relevant to three popular quality attributes: _Consistency_[^consistency]; _Availability_[^availability], and _Partition tolerance_[^partition-tolerance] (CAP).
+The well-known _CAP Theorem_ states that is it impossible for a system to meet all attributes at the same time [@brewer:cap:2012].

+[^consistency]: Consistency: The guarantee that a request to read data always returns the most recently written data.
+[^availability]: Availability: The guarantee that the system consistently returns an expected response within timeout limits.
+[^partition-tolerance]: Partition tolerance: The guarantee that the system responds as expected even if a network split occurs (i.e., network nodes are unable to communicate).

 Potential research areas include:

 - Flexible _service discovery_, i.e. dynamically finding the IP address of web services able to answer a request [e.g., @paliwal:semantics-based-discovery:2012; @bethea:automated-discovery:2008];
 - Fault tolerance using cloud services with tools for automatic failover to data centres in other locations (or even other cloud platform providers) in case of an outage [e.g., @hole:building-trust:2016; @addo:automatic-failover:2014].